Knowledge Reasoning Language Model: Unifying Knowledge and Language for Inductive Knowledge Graph Reasoning: Experimental Hyperparameter Settings

 \section{Experimental Hyperparameter Settings}

 In Section~\ref{MainResults}, we evaluate three forms of KRLM, \emph{e.i.}, “Pre-Training” (PT), “Fine-Tuning” (FT), and “End-to-End training from scratch” (E2E).
 The hyperparameters of KRLM-PT and KRLM-E2E are uniformly set to the values in Table~\ref{TabHyperparameter}.
 During the pre-training process, we mix the three transductive KGR datasets from Table~\ref{TabTransDatasets} as the training corpus and train KRLM from scratch for 20 epochs, each containing 10000 steps.
+In PT and E2E modes, except for the pre-trained parameters of Llama2-7b used for the backbone LLM of KRLM, the parameters of all other modules are randomly initialized using the nn.Linear() function of the Pytorch library.
 We allocate query triplets with batch size of 4 per GPU for KRLM in each step.
 One batch of triplets only belongs to one training KG, and their sampling probability is proportional to the total number of triplets contained in that training KG.
 After pre-training KRLM, we obtain the best validation checkpoint of KRLM-PT for fine-tuning KRLM-FT on each dataset.
 The main training hyperparameters of KRLM-FT are the same as those in Table~\ref{TabHyperparameter}.
 However, to adapt the model to the vastly different number of training triplets in different datasets (ranging from a few thousand to nearly one hundred thousand), we set different training epoch values for different datasets shown in Table~\ref{TabHyperparameterFT}.
 When we train KRLM-E2E on a single transductive KGR dataset, the main hyperparameters of the model are the same as those in Table~\ref{TabHyperparameter}, but the training epochs are changed to 10.
 In each epoch, the model needs to learn all training triplets in the dataset.